Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Preliminaries

-Everett's interpretation of this final state is that the agent has split into several versions of himself, each observing a different result.
-Each version evolves as if the initial composite state had been $\ket{i}\otimes\ket{M}\otimes\ket{O}$, so he never feels the splitting, nor the existence of his other versions.
-Each component is called a \emph{world} or a \emph{branch}, and this evolution of one world into a superposition of several others is called a \emph{branching process}.
-So in EQM all possible results of a measurement actually happen, although in different worlds.
-The observer in state $\ket{O_i}$ thinks the system has collapsed into $\ket{i}$, but only because he can not see the whole picture, with all other results and versions of himself.
-Although ``splitting of worlds'' seems to imply the whole Universe is affected by each measurement, it is more appropriate to think of the branches as local macroscopic superpositions, which evolve independent from each other, and gradually propagate, causing new systems to split as they interact, thus preserving locality.
+Everett's interpretation of this final state is that the observer has split into different versions of himself, each seeing a distinct result.
+Each version evolves as if the initial state had been $\ket{i}\otimes\ket{D}\otimes\ket{O}$, so he does not feel the splitting, nor the existence of his other versions.
+Each component is called a \emph{world} or a \emph{branch}, and this evolution of one world into a superposition of many is called a \emph{branching process}.
+So in EQM all possible results of a measurement actually happen, but in different branches.
+The observer in state $\ket{O_i}$ only thinks the system has collapsed into $\ket{i}$ because he can not see the whole picture, with all other results and versions of himself.

-The problems that plague the Copenhagen Interpretation disappear in this formulation, but EQM has its own set of difficulties, like the \emph{Preferred Basis Problem} and the \emph{Probability Problem}.
-There is also the question of whether it is possible to test experimentally if our universe is Copenhagean or Everettian, but a solution to those two problems would give EQM a theoretical standing as good as the Copenhagen Interpretation, or actually better.